EntireTwix/Ruminate/README.md

 # Ruminate
 an ML library that aims to be lightweight, fast, and generic.
+Written in and for Cpp20

 # Features
 * :sparkles: polymorphically based NeuralNetwork with constrained template argument for future LayerTypes